COLLEGE COMPOSITION I

 Your annotated bibliography will consist of 8+ sources that you have engaged in your research this semester.
 Your instructor will provide you with the specifics for the documentation style, guidelines, and expectations.
 However, every CCII Annotated Bibliography will be expected to meet the following requirements:

 All the items on the bibliography should be college-level and credible sources, written by experts or important voices in the field.
 This means no unattributed sources (sources without an author), general knowledge or simple encyclopedias (e.g. About.com), or websites without credible authors and/or editors.

 Your bibliography should include a variety of types of sources—from traditional academic sources to more popular sources, which can include multi-media sources (such as film documentaries and even YouTube videos).

-Your instructor will develop this assignment based on program guidelines.
+Your instructor may ask you for one additional project in the final portfolio, focused on multimodal rhetoric (i.e. making arguments in modes outside of exclusively text-based genres, using visual, auditory, audiovisual, etc. forms.)
 You will be required to either create a multimodal argument or analyze a multimodal argument.
 Depending on your class assignment, you will need to include in your portfolio:

 The multimodal argument you created (if the piece is online, include a link) and an explanation of the argument (250 to 500 words)

 Your analysis of a multimodal argument with an image of the visual itself (500 to 800 words)